bpmn-io/bpmn-js-embedded-comments/README.md

 # bpmn-js-embedded-comments

 An extension for [bpmn-js](https://github.com/bpmn-io/bpmn-js) that allows you to comment on a BPMN 2.0 diagram.

 Stores the comments within the BPMN 2.0 XML file.

-An integration of the plug-in into a bpmn-js powered process diagram viewer may look like this:

 ![A screenshot of a comments integration](https://raw.githubusercontent.com/bpmn-io/bpmn-js-embedded-comments/master/docs/screenshot.png)